AkoZhu/ese5190lab2A/README.md

-After we finish the transmision in a bit, we start to tranmit the whole package.
+After we finish the transmission in a bit, we start to transmit the whole package.

-In this section, we are trying to find out the causal relationship between different signals.
+In this section, we are trying to determine the causal relationship between different signals.

 In this case, it is: